Over the last years “street photography” has become a favorite genre for many photography enthusiasts.

 Getting inspired by street photography from Phnom Penh Cambodia

 Street photography is especially rewarding to mix-it-in with your portrait other travel and landscape shots during your travels.
-Street photography does brings a useful sense purpose to roam the streets, and sights with dedicated focus and alertness.
+Street photography does brings a useful sense of purpose to roam the streets, and observe with dedicated focus and alertness to capture a never to repeat reality.

 To me, photography is the simultaneous recognition, in a fraction of a second, of the significance of an event.
 Henri Cartier-Bresson